United States Intelligence Community Oversight: Other Executive oversight bodies

 The Office of Management and Budget (OMB) also oversees agencies, the OMB "reviews intelligence budgets in light of presidential policies and priorities, clears proposed testimony, and approves draft intelligence legislation for submission to Congress."

 The Department of Defense (DoD) has its own oversight body, the DoD Intelligence Oversight Program (IOP).
 The main objective of IOP is "to ensure that the DoD can conduct its intelligence and counterintelligence missions while protecting the statutory and constitutional rights of U.S. persons."

 Legislative oversight

 Congress justifies its oversight abilities using two main reasons; the first is the Necessary and Proper Clause of the US Constitution (since courts found that the clause includes the power to require reports from the executive on anything that can be legislated) and the second is the Power of the Purse.
 Congressional oversight focuses on the supervising of the budget, quality of analysis, legality of actions, and intelligence failures.
-The two principal committees that are charged with intelligence community oversight are the House Permanent Select Committee on Intelligence and the Senate Select Committee on Intelligence: Oversight Subcommittee.
+The two principal committees that are charged with intelligence community oversight are the House Permanent Select Committee on Intelligence and the Senate Select Committee on Intelligence.
+Other Committee's, besides the respective Intelligence Committees and their subcommittees, may conduct oversight over specific elements of the Intelligence Community.
+For example, the Judiciary Committee in both the House and Senate have jurisdiction to review the intelligence activities of the FBI and the Homeland Security Committees have jurisdiction on the DHS Office of Intelligence and Analysis.